How To Keep Your Home Tidy

 DO I LOVE IT?

 Why doesn’t it have a home then?
-If you love all of your jewelry (equally) why is some of it stuffed in a bin (in the back of your vanity) where you can’t even get to it, much less enjoy it?
+If you love all of your jewelry (equally) why are some of it stuffed in a bin (in the back of your vanity) where you can’t even get to it, much less enjoy it?

 DO I NEED IT?